CiscoCloud/vaquero-docs/docs/current/architecture.md

 # Vaquero: Architecture
 [Home](https://ciscocloud.github.io/vaquero-docs/) | [Docs Repo](https://github.com/CiscoCloud/vaquero-docs/tree/master)

-**Last Updated**: November 2016
+**Last Updated**: February 2017

-The Vaquero project is designed to simplify the provisioning and ongoing operations of clustered software on bare metal infrastructure.
-A running Vaquero system will be composed of a centralized control plane that automates provisioning of software in one or more data centers, and remote agents that take actions on boot hosts.
+Vaquero is designed to simplify the provisioning and ongoing operations of clustered software on bare metal infrastructure.
+A running Vaquero system is composed of a centralized control plane that automates provisioning of software in one or more data centers, and remote agents that take actions on boot hosts.

 The goal is to provide the ability for teams to manage their infrastructure using the same tools they use for their applications (revision control, CI/CD pipeline, etc.), to and enable similar workflows including automated updates, gating, immutability, and A/B deployments.
 The final outcome will be a fully operational data center running heterogeneous deployments of clustered software on bare metal, with fully automated deployment and upgrades driven by a CI pipeline.